 We can only recommend that you follow the advice of your medical team or GP.
 The advice we give on our website and in our patient resources is based on clinical research and has been approved by medical professionals.

-However, there are alternatives (spiritual healing for example) that some people feel passionate about and believe can bring benefit to their recovery.
-If you want to explore one of these options, you must discuss it with your team first so that they can check that it’s safe.
+However, there are alternatives that some people feel passionate about and believe can bring benefit to their recovery.
+If you want to explore one of these options, such as spiritual healing, you must discuss it with your team first so that they can check that it’s safe.